 My current research on the mathematical book trade in early modern Britain builds on the ‘Catalogue of British Book Catalogues in Print & Manuscript up to 1700’ (dubbed the ‘Catalogue of Catalogues’) which actually began its life with the AHRC-funded project ‘Reading Euclid’s Elements of Geometry in Early Modern Britain and Ireland’ based at the Faculty of History, University of Oxford.
 In that project, my colleagues, Benjamin Wardhaugh, Philip Beeley, and I studied the reception of Euclid’s works by analysing annotation, teaching, and collecting practices during this period.
-With further research fellowships at the Grolier Club and the Folger Library (and an upcoming one at Linda Hall Library), I have since been focusing on mathematical book collecting practices to understand how mathematics and its practical applications (including architecture) spread throughout Britain prior to the industrial revolution.
+With further research fellowships at the Grolier Club, the Folger Library, and currently the Linda Hall Library, I have since been focusing on mathematical book collecting practices to understand how mathematics and its practical applications (including architecture) spread throughout Britain prior to the industrial revolution.
 In addition to examining actual extant copies of books for annotations and ownership inscriptions, I have been studying these book catalogues for their mathematical content.
 Although a termination date is set at 1700, the chronological limits are not yet finalised.

 material evidence studied